mustafatoktas/mustafatoktas/README.md

 The Toktasoft trademark was registered by the Turkish Patent and Trademark Office on 25 January 2023 under the Turkish Industrial Property Law Number 6769 to be protected for a period of ten years starting from 1 October 2022.

-<a href="https://drive.google.com/file/d/1A6JSfhrKN7yi3j8CiEX3qmEG3ZQd5O8c/view?usp=sharing" target="_blank">Trademark Registration Certificate</a>
+<a href="https://drive.google.com/file/d/1A6JSfhrKN7yi3j8CiEX3qmEG3ZQd5O8c/view?usp=sharing" target="_blank">📃 Trademark Registration Certificate</a>

 ![-----------------------------------------------------](./Readme%20Resources/Line.png)